 1715 - Phanariot Greek governors begin to rule Moldavia and Wallachia on behalf of the Ottoman Empire, and launch administrative reforms.

-1821 - After a century of Russian military incursions, the Ottoman Empire cedes Bessarabia - the eastern half of Moldavia - to Moscow and allows Russia to oversee the administration of Moldavia and Wallachia.
+1821 - Russia oversees the administration of Moldavia and Wallachia.
 Phanariot rule ends, and native Romanian rulers steadily gain influence.

 1834 - Moldavia and Wallachia adopt a unified basic constitution, the Reglamentul Organic, which provides for their eventual unification.

 1856 - Russian control over Moldavia and Wallachia ends with Moscow's defeat in the Crimean War.

 1859 - Prince Alexandru Ioan Cuza is proclaimed prince of both Moldavia and Wallachia, which unite as Romania in 1862.